Tilly Devine: In popular culture

 Peter Kenna wrote a play called The Slaughter of St Teresa’s Day (1973 Currency Press), where the lead character was based on Devine.

 The song "Miss Divine" from the 1990 Icehouse album Code Blue is about Devine.

 A popular cafe-nightclub in Lyneham, Canberra is called Tilleys Devine Cafe Gallery.
 A wine bar in Darlinghurst, Sydney opened in 2011, named "Love Tilly Devine" in honour of Devine.

 In August 2011, Australia's Channel Nine commenced screening Underbelly: Razor, a true crime television drama series that deals with the Leigh/Devine Sydney gangland wars in the 1930s.
 The series was based on the Ned Kelly Award-winning book by Larry Writer.
 Devine was portrayed by Chelsie Preston Crayford, who was nominated for a Logie Award for Most Popular New Female Talent.

 Devine is a background character in Kerry Greenwood's Death Before Wicket, the tenth Phryne Fisher novel, which is set in Sydney in 1928.

-Tilley Devine is referenced in Ronni Salt’s 2024 debut novel Gunnawah - a fictional Murray river town and the setting for a 1974 crime story.
+Tilly Devine is referenced in Ronni Salt’s 2024 debut novel Gunnawah - a fictional Murray river town and the setting for a 1974 crime story.

+Tilly Devine is heavily featured in the 2026 novel "The Diamonds of Tilly Devine" by Jackie French.